 - Publicise the UDHR at the school and in the community. - Invite a guest speaker (e.g. from Amnesty International or an antidiscrimination organisation) to talk to students about the history and importance of combating Discrimination. - Invite other guest speakers especially local guest speakers who have been involved in anti-discrimination campaigns.
-Consider parents or local community members you could invite!
+Think about the parent body!
 This can help to extend the scope of the day's activities and make the day more relevant. - Organise a small anti-discrimination film festival, ideally followed by a discussion.
 Prepare a 'what to see' list for any forthcoming film or television programme which has an anti-discrimination dimension. - If there is a drama club in school, organise a performance of a Human Rights related play, such as The Diary of Anne Frank, ideally followed by discussion. - Think about other art-related activities to accompany the International Day for the Elimination of Racial Discrimination, such a designing a poster, playing Human Rights-related music or theatre, etc.